Mallika Sherawat, Tusshar Kapoor, Kiku Sharda & Others In ALT Balaji’s First Horror-Comedy Show

 Tusshar Kapoor On His Digital Debut

-Tusshar Kapoor who has established himself as one of the best actors in the comedy genre shared, "This is my digital debut and I am really excited to associate with Farhad Samji, who has been my director for the Golmaal series.
+Tusshar Kapoor, who has established himself as one of the best actors in the comedy genre, shared, "This is my digital debut and I am really excited to associate with Farhad Samji, who has been my director for the Golmaal series.
 My character is quite young and has lot of fun elements and will definitely resonate with the youth."

 Tusshar Says…